noskillsben/freedom_convoy_2022_donation_scrape/README.md

 If you want to see transformed data, see https://observablehq.com/@5e9ee33b437339a5/canadas-freedom-convoy-2022-donation-data

+# Update on 2022-03-01
+I had not run the scraper in a few days but it looks like they made the donation endpoint internal only so I wont be abel to add more donation data to these files.
+Sorry

 # Update on 2022-02-24
 the Freedom convoy is still getting a few donations per day but the adopt a trucker cmapaign seems to have hit a wall with the last donation 3 days ago.
 I will keep scanning both campaigns daily but will only update the files when new donations come in.